We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Your toddler’s feet may be tiny, but they’re made up of 26 bones, 35 joints, and a complex network of muscles, ligaments, and nerves just like ours.
 And, once those little feet start picking up speed, you may be wondering when it’s time to introduce a pair of shoes.

 With so much to consider and so many styles to choose from, it can be hard to figure out what type of toddler shoe is best for early walkers.
 Here are some points to ponder when choosing shoes for your toddler, as well as some suggested brands and tips for getting the right fit.

 The exact age when you’ll want to put your toddler in a pair of functional shoes will vary depending on when they start walking.
-Most babies begin walking sometime around the 1-year mark (although, depending on the child, this could be 11 months, it could be 14 to 16 months).
+Most babies begin walking sometime between 8 and 18 months.

 When walking outdoors, you’ll want something that will allow for flexibility and full range of motion, all while protecting their tiny feet from injury.
 And that’s where shoes come in.

 For this list we focused on a range of sturdy shoes for different activities, all with great ratings from the APMA and parents like you.
 We also read a lot of reviews — both positive and negative.